 switch the IDs in the automated testing system to use a consistent set of IDs and/or segments for each treatment.
 In this case you don't have to modify anything in Split since you are flipping between IDs in the testing system.

 Whether using individual IDs or segments, you can also programmatically switch the IDs between between treatments.
-In this case you can use the same IDs for each treatment, you would then modify the split to move the IDs from whitelist to whitelist for each test run.
+In this case, you can use the same IDs for each treatment, you would then modify the split to retarget the keys for each test run.
 Keep in mind that modifying the split will create a new version, though that probably doesn't matter in this context.

 Using an automated system with the Split SDK in regression tests will return the correct treatment(s) to the automated user, as expected.
 However, you might find that the impressions (and/or events) might not get posted to the Split cloud.